 - Cook your own food.
 A money-savvy explorer cooks their own food — especially in Finland.
 It’s a good idea to slip a portable camping stove into your backpack; it’s great for accommodations that don’t come with a kitchen, and perfect for hikes in the pretty Finnish forests.

 - Try Couchsurfing.
-Finns might be introverted but they love sharing their culture with foreign travelers.
+Finns might be introverted but they love sharing their culture with foreign travellers.
 Try Couchsurfing and make friends while sleeping totally for free.
-Best to try Couchsurfing after all of this Covid stuff is over though.

 - Shop second-hand.
 If you get to Finland and realise that it’s a little colder than you expected, find a second-hand shop.
 There are plenty of privately owned ones as well as charity chains like UFF, Salvation Army and Red Cross.
 You’ll easily find a warm coat for $10 or less!

 - Volunteer.
 Staying somewhere awesome for just a few hours of light work?
 Sign me the fuck up.
 If you are looking to stay in Finland for longer, check out Worldpackers.
-Worldpackers is an excellent platform connecting travellers with meaningful volunteer positions throughout the world.
+It’s an excellent platform connecting travellers with meaningful volunteer positions throughout the world.

 - Travel with a water bottle.
 The tap water in Finland is among the best in the world so there’s simply no excuse to keep buying bottles.
 Take a reusable bottle with you and save both money and nature.